secretstartups/handbook/sites/handbook/source/handbook/legal/index.html.md

-## Other Helpful Resources
-* [Authorization Matrix](https://about.gitlab.com/handbook/finance/authorization-matrix/) - the authority matrix for spending and binding the company and the process for signing legal documents
+## Other Helpful ResourcesF* [Authorization Matrix](https://about.gitlab.com/handbook/finance/authorization-matrix/) - the authority matrix for spending and binding the company and the process for signing legal documents
 * [Requirements for Closing Deals](https://about.gitlab.com/handbook/business-ops/order-processing/#step-7--submitting-an-opportunity-for-approval) - requirements for closing sales deals
 * [Terms](https://about.gitlab.com/terms/) - legal terms governing the use of GitLab's website, products, and services
 * [Acceptable Licenses](https://gitlab.com/gitlab-org/gitlab-foss/blob/master/doc/development/licensing.md) - list of acceptable licenses covering third party components used in development